What is included in Discovery & information architecture?

 Search queries, exit pages, device mix.
 Evidence instead of the loudest voice in the workshop.

 These are the checkpoints we sign off before the next phase ships.
-One named lead owns the lot.
+Same criteria on every lane.

-A scoped read of how things work today, a written plan you can approve, and delivery checkpoints with one named lead.
+A scoped read of how things work today, a written plan you can approve, and delivery checkpoints you can inspect.
 We do not hand you a deck and disappear.

 Most first delivery cycles run two to six weeks.
 Access to systems, decision speed, and any compliance sign-off are usually what moves the date.